niolabs/docs/docs/running-nio/docker.md

 cp your-wheel-file.whl nio-docker
 ```

-2. Build the Docker image by passing the name of the wheel file as the `WHEEL_FILE` build argument.
+2. Build the Docker image by passing the name of the wheel file as the `WHEEL_FILE` build argument (the X's represent the date of the binary in YYYYMMDD format):.
 ```
-docker build -t my-binary-image:latest --build-arg WHEEL_FILE=nio_lite-20180108-py3-none-any.whl .
+docker build -t my-binary-image:latest --build-arg WHEEL_FILE=nio_lite-XXXXXXXX-py3-none-any.whl .
 ```

 ## Running nio as a Docker container